Introduction to Solar Panels and Solar Energy

+How are solar panels made?
 How does a solar system work?
-How are solar panels made?
-Here's a primer on solar energy from the world's largest solar manufacturer.
+Here's a primer on solar energy from one of the world's largest solar panel manufacturers.

 How Solar Works

 Make Your Roof a Power Plant

 Rollover An Item

 You own the sun.
 Well, not exactly, but you do have the right to its power.
 Why not put it to good use?
 With solar technology, you can turn your rooftop into a power plant.

 Most houses use AC power, but solar panels generate DC power.
 Enter the inverter: problem solved.

 This allows the electricity to travel from the solar panels to the inverter and then into your house safely.